-- 1. Right-click on the desktop background, then choose New Launcher.
-A Create Launcher dialog is displayed. - 2.
-For information on how to enter the properties of the launcher in the Create Launcher dialog, see Working With Panels.
+1. Right-click on the desktop background, then choose New Launcher.
+A Create Launcher dialog is displayed.

+2. For information on how to enter the properties of the launcher in the Create Launcher dialog, see Working With Panels.
 The command that you enter for the launcher is the command that is executed when you use the desktop background object.
-The following table shows some sample commands and the actions that the commands perform.